MontrealCorpusTools/PolyglotDB/docs/source/importing.rst

 as containing 'Phones' if the 'Phones' tier has more intervals than the 'Words' tier.

-.. note:: All load functions accept a keyword argument for `annotation_types` to allow the user to modify aspects of how a corpus is imported.
+.. note:: All load functions accept a keyword argument for :code:`annotation_types` to allow the user to modify aspects of how a corpus is imported.
 For set standards, such as the Buckeye corpus, annotation_types do not have to be explicitly loaded.
-See `examples/buckeye_loading.py` in the Git repository for an example of loading the complete Buckeye corpus.
+See :code:`examples/buckeye_loading.py` in the Git repository for an example of loading the complete Buckeye corpus.

 All interaction with the databases is via the :code:`CorpusContext` context manager.